manasa99/Distributed_MultiConsistency_KV_Store/Readme.md

 ### About Project
-In order to build this project from scratch, we have leveraged the Python inbuilt libraries and various modules inside this.
+In order to build this project from scratch, I have leveraged the Python inbuilt libraries and various modules inside this.

 In a brief, this project uses socketserver to enable peer-peer communication.